misener/GRTTWaK-website/audio-tech.md

 ## What you supply, what we bring

-GRTTWaK travels with the following gear:
+GRTTWaK travels with the following audio gear:

 - <a href="http://www.shure.com/americas/products/microphones/beta/beta-87a-vocal-microphone">Shure Beta 87A</a> microphone (shared by host and readers)
 - <a href="http://www.rode.com/microphones/ntg-2">Rode NTG2</a> shotgun microphone (for recording audience reaction)